Estate planning is a critical part of your big-picture plan.

 Based in Minnesota, with clients across the United States, we specialize in helping successful people pursue their financial goals through our wealth management, financial planning, and estate planning services.

-Your financial advisor can help you navigate many critical elements of planning, including estate planning.
-One of the ways your financial advisor can help is by educating you on the essential documents that everyone should have drafted, such as wills, health care directives, and powers of attorney.
+One of the ways your financial advisor in Minnesota can help is by educating you on the essential documents that everyone should have drafted, such as wills, health care directives, and powers of attorney.

 Your financial advisor can also help educate you on trusts and their pros and cons, although they can’t provide legal advice.
 Your financial advisor should work directly with your attorney to make sure that your beneficiaries and assets are titled correctly in alignment with your estate plan.